serenayj/nlp_lab/content/post/10-27-2025/index.md

   Dr. Timothy Miller (Boston Children’s Hospital)

 Join us for the lightning talk!
 Dr. He Cheng will present our work on November 16 at 11:00 AM.
-Slides and code will be released soon, stay tuned!
+Slides and code will be released soon.
+Stay tuned!